tklane/IncidentResponse/README.md

 # Incident Response Labs and Scripts
 This repository is a collection of labs and scripts to assit in learning incident response.
 You will need to follow the instructions below to utilize the labs.
 Some of the labs require more configurations but these steps should capture the base configurations.
+Make sure you have git installed before moving to the next steps.

 ## Python and Jupyter
 For these labs we will be using Jupyter notebooks which allow us to interactively program and show the results as we step through the examples in the Labs.
 First you will need to install Anacondas Python.
 You can get Anaconds here: